mlr-org/mlr3proba/README.md

 machine learning in R utilising the **[mlr3](https://github.com/mlr-org/mlr3)** package.
 Probabilistic supervised learning is a field of supervised machine learning in which probability distributions are predicted.
-The most common variant of this is survival analysis, where the task of interest is to predict an individual’s survival curve.
+Regression and classification tasks can be shown to be sub-fields of PSL, for example reducing a predicted probability distribution from probabilistic regression by taking its mean gives a regression prediction.
+PSL is therefore a powerful tool to provide more information about predictions than the more classical regression or classification.
+Probably the most known variant of PSL is survival analysis, where the task of interest is to predict an individual’s survival curve.
 Other forms of PSL include density estimation and probabilistic regression.
-To-date, PSL toolkits in R has been limited to Bayesian simulation packages, but **mlr3proba** hopes to change this.
+To-date, PSL toolkits in R have been limited to Bayesian simulation packages, but **mlr3proba** hopes to change this by allowing domain-agnostic (Bayesian or Frequentist) fit/predict and evaluation workflows.

 ## Installation